Cazorlas/ConsoleApp/README.md

 2. Open `ConsoleApp.sln` in Visual Studio.
 3. Ensure your Revit API DLLs (`RevitAPI.dll`, `RevitAPIUI.dll`) are correctly referenced.
 4. Select your desired build configuration (e.g., `RL2025` for Release Revit 2025).
 5. Build the project.
-The Post-Build event will automatically copy the necessary files to your `%APPDATA%\Autodesk\ApplicationPlugins` folder.
+The Post-Build event will automatically copy the necessary files to your `%APPDATA%\Autodesk\ApplicationPlugins` folder for testing.